gadnlino/quorum/README.md

 ## About <a name = "about"></a>

 This is my solution for the Quorum Coding Challenge - Working with Legislative Data, as is described in detail in the pdf included in this repository.
-This file have instructions on how to install dependencies and execute the project, and the questions.md file have details about the solution itself.
+This file has instructions on how to install dependencies and execute the project, and the questions.md file has details about the solution itself.

 ## Getting Started <a name = "getting_started"></a>